 Citrine, a transparent yellow quartz gem many of the best of which come from Brazil, is a current day birthstone for this month.

-December’s Birthstones: Turquoise, Blue Zircon, Blue Topaz, and Tanzanite
+December’s Birthstones: Turquoise (Blue Zircon, Blue Topaz, Tanzanite)

-Turquoise From Egypt and Persia (Iran) to Tibet and the Americas, turquoise has been treasured for its beauty since prehistoric times.
-Hindus and Persians believed that one who observed the reflection of the moon on a turquoise was assured good luck, protection from evil and great wealth.
-Colors in turquoise range from sky blue (most desirable color) to blue green and apple green.
+Turquoise is found in Egypt, Persia (Iran), Tibet, and the Americas.
+It has been treasured for its beauty from prehistoric times to this day.
+Hindus and Persians believed that one who observed the reflection of the moon on a turquoise was assured good luck, protection from evil, and great wealth.
+Colors in turquoise range from sky blue (the most desirable color) to blue green and apple green.
 The name means “Turkish stone” because the trade route that brought it to Europe used to come via Turkey.
 Turquoise is associated with Innocence.
 Present day additions to December’s birthstones are Blue Zircon, Blue Topaz, and Tanzanite.